blackfry/cra-flask/README.md

 # cra-flask #

-Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.
+Boilerplate application for a Flask JWT Backend and an unejected React/Redux Front-End with Material UI.

+A Create-React-App conversion of [React-Redux-Flask](https://github.com/dternyak/React-Redux-Flask)

 * Python 2.7+ or 3.x
 * Pytest